cyblt/Learn-Python/README.md

 # Learn-Python
-This is repository for Python Learning progress
+This is repository for Python Learning progress,
-I use the website w3schools.com for guidance
 I use the website w3schools.com for guidance